-They can make the app more productive and also access the different features of the smartphone devices like NFC module, camera, address book etc.
+They can make the app more productive and also access the different features of smartphone devices like NFC module, camera, address book, etc.

 Now let’s discuss the technology stack for popular platforms.
 First, let’s begin with the Android tech stack.